 Job growth will result from an increasing emphasis on disease prevention through improved dietary habits.
 A growing and aging population will boost demand for nutritional counseling and treatment in hospitals, residential care facilities, schools, prisons, community health programs, and home health care agencies.
 Public interest in nutrition and increased emphasis on health education and prudent lifestyles also will spur demand, especially in food service management.
 Nutrition professionals play an important role within the health care system through activities such as:

 - Planning and implementing food and nutrition programs for individuals with various diseases and conditions such as obesity, diabetes, hypertension, heart disease, and others

 - Managing large-scale meal programs found in institutions such as the ones found in academic institutions, correctional facilities, company cafeterias, and health care facilities

 - Developing and implementing educational programs through community-based organizations in order to prevent disease and promote health

 - Providing consulting services to individuals, sports teams, food manufacturing companies, health care facilities, and many others

-Employment of dietitians and nutritionists is expected to increase 9% from 2008 to 2018, which is about as fast as the average for all occupations.
+Employment of dietitians and nutritionists is expected to increase 21% from 2012 to 2022, which is faster than the average for all occupations.